yuanxizhang/yuanxizhang/README.md

 ## 👋  Hi, I’m Yancy

-Software QA Engineer with experience in building software applications that solves problems for users and organizations.
+Software QA Engineer with experience in building and testing software applications that solves problems for users and organizations.

 ## Skills
 <p float="left">